 - Who can benefit from the plans and programs that TECHO puts into place?

-The families partake from the first moment that we intervene, seeing as it is they who organize for TECHO to commence the intervention together.
+The families partake from the first moment that we intervene, seeing as it is they organize for TECHO to commence the intervention together.
 It starts from the social detection and assigning of transitional houses, then by the establishment of Social Inclusion programs and joint management solutions specific to their needs.
 Additionally, the family is responsible for 10% of the cost of the house.

 - Who are TECHO volunteers?

 A TECHO volunteer is anyone who feels the motivation to change the reality of their country working with the families living in slums.
-TECHO focuses on gathering young people that are currently enrolled in higher education and who are in the midst of their studies in technical careers and/or college degrees.
+TECHO focuses on recruiting young people that are currently enrolled in higher education and who are in the midst of their studies in technical careers and/or college degrees.

 - What characterizes TECHO volunteers?

 TECHO volunteers are young people convinced that real change and overcoming poverty in their countries are both possible and attainable goals.
 They are committed to the families of the slums in which they are working in.